hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 It is also possible to add new entries; however, this is more tedious and error-prone than through the Calendar and therefore not recommended.

+In this view, you can also manually enter begin and end times, which may be more practical than pulling the corresponding entrie across calendar panes.
+To make use of this, create an outage anywhere in the calendar, then switch to the detailed administration and edit/enter the correct dates/times.

 #### Tools Change

 This allows to fully modify any tool (equipment);